Cal-Poly-RAMP/riscv32-csr/README.md

 If the solution to matmul is invalid, a different LED patter appears featuring 0xFFFF.
 This was generated purposefully by changing a result in the sample solution.

 ![image](https://user-images.githubusercontent.com/74398368/206650595-9730f2c3-f617-4302-b018-d312b3fe4fba.png)

+## To Do

+Now that this CSR module has been tested, it is time to integrate it with FreeRTOS.
+It was designed with that application in mind, but problems with the FreeRTOS heap management have stood in the way of this testing.
+This project has focused on making sure the CSR works flawlessly before integrating it with still-WIP software.